🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 A fair vote on a constitutional amendment that affects all 67,500 Lumbee members would be held during Homecoming, over several days — when thousands of members from across the country are already gathered in Pembroke.
 It would allow absentee voting with a reasonable deadline.
 And it would give members adequate time to read, understand and discuss what they are voting on.
 June 23 — a single Tuesday four days before Homecoming — is none of those things.

 Lumbees United for Accountability is not an anti-gaming coalition.
 Our members hold a range of views on gaming.
 What unites us is this: the Lumbee people should decide — and if gaming eventually passes, revenues must be directed to tribal services for members — healthcare, education, housing, infrastructure and elder care — not to outsiders, insiders or Wyoming shell companies.
-One man should not negotiate the contracts, appoint the gaming board, and the oversight board, confirmed by a council that voted 17-2 in his favor.
+One man should not negotiate the contracts, nominate the gaming board and oversight board members, confirmed by a council that voted 17-2 in his favor.
 That is not oversight.
 That is concentration of power.
 Vote NO. Demand Better!!
 The Lumbee people deserve a referendum or better amendment.

 Read the full amendment analysis → Contact tribal leadership →